ffis/biprocess/README.md

 cd biprocess
-npm install 	 #install dependencies cp config-example.json config.json 	# copy config.json and configure database and redis connection parameters cp jobs-example.xml jobs.xml 		# configure what jobs should be executed and their peridiocity
+npm install 	 #install dependencies cp config-example.json config.json 	# copy config.json and configure database and redis connection parameters mkdir jobs 	# use a directory to keep your jobs in a different directory than the code is cp jobs-example.xml jobs/jobs.xml 		# configure what jobs should be executed and their peridiocity

 ```